akku1139/us144mkii/README.md

     sudo depmod -a
     ```

-Now, after a reboot, the `us144mkii` driver should load automatically.
+Now, after a reboot, the `usx2y_mkii` driver should load automatically.

 ### Tascam Control Panel

 <img width="552" height="469" alt="Screenshot_20250720_231914" src="https://github.com/user-attachments/assets/960f58dc-a072-492e-9cf8-189d2801af29" />

 A control panel app built with Qt6 and ALSA.
+It supports both the US-122MKII and US-144MKII devices, dynamically adjusting controls and display based on the connected hardware.

 Get it from releases or build it.